Heroin addiction is highly treatable. Proven treatments include medication, behavioral therapy, and supplemental holistic therapies.

 - Seizure

-Death from heroin overdose occurs when too much heroin shuts down the body’s respiratory cycle and breathing stops.
-Signs of a heroin overdose include slowed breathing, lips or nail beds that appear blue, and an inability to wake the person.7
+Death from a heroin overdose occurs when too much heroin causes severe respiratory depression.
+Signs of a heroin overdose include slowed breathing, lips or nail beds that appear blue and an inability to wake the person.7

 Treatment for Heroin Misuse and Addiction